huilin00/odin-recipes/README.md

 This simple, introductory project is intended for a demonstration of skill after completetion of The Odin Project's HTML Foundation component.
-This project is to build a recipes webpage.
+The project is to build a recipes webpage which contains links to 3 of my personal recipes.